Subham1100/Cognex/docs/classes.md

 Stores or updates a key–value pair.

-- Appends mutation to WAL
+- Appends a textual `PUT` record to the WAL via `StorageEngine`.
-- Appends value to ValueLog
+- Appends the value (with header and checksum) to the value log.
-- Updates offset-based index
+- Updates the in-memory offset-based index (`Key → IndexEntry`).
-- Updates inverted index
+- Tokenizes the value and updates the inverted index (`postings_`) via `IndexEngine`.
-- Overwrites existing values
+- Overwrites existing values if the key is already present.

 ---